 Continue reading to learn more about these animals, some of which you may already be familiar with and others with which you may be unfamiliar.
 Now, let’s get down to business because I know you’re starting to get a little curious and excited by this point.

 Table of Contents

 The Vampire Bat is a small bat species native to tropical regions of Central and South America, especially in Mexico.
 There are three recognized subspecies of Vampire Bat, each classified as a separate genus despite their apparent resemblances to one another.

 The three Vampire bat species were the Common Vampire Bat and the Hairy-Legged Vampire Bat.
 The third species is the White-Winged Vampire Bat.
 All of these species are closely related and have the same distinctive feeding habits, as they are the only known animals that are entirely dependent on blood for survival.

-Compared to other bats, the Vampire Bat is a relatively little creature, with its body seldomly grow larger than the human thumb size.
+Compared to other bats, the Vampire Bat is a relatively little creature, with its body seldomly growing larger than the human thumb size.
 A finger claw protrudes from the front of the creature’s wings, which it uses for gripping when leaping on about its host.

-Its wings are characterized by long, finger-like bones coated in a light skin layer—the predators of these animals that start with V where eagles, hawks, humans.
+Its wings are characterized by long, finger-like bones coated in a light skin layer—the predators of these animals that start with V where eagles, hawks, and humans.

 See Related: Animals that Start X

 In the deep sea, the vampire squid is a remarkable marine species that survive using bioluminescent organs.
 Also, it is oxygen metabolism to live and thrive in the ocean when oxygen levels are exceedingly low.

 This interesting aquatic animal is a cross between a squid and an octopus in appearance.
 It is, however, neither of the above.
 As the name suggests, the vampire squid’s black hue and skin join its numerous limbs, producing an almost cape-like shape.